Summer School in Lyon

 All lectures are complemented with practical sessions and group work.

-Two modules will be held from 16 June to 4 July.
-The first module (Cancer Registration: Principles and Methods) lasts for one week and the second module (Introduction to Cancer Epidemiology) lasts for two weeks.
+Two modules will be held from 15 June to 3 July.
+The first module - new this year - (Cancer Survival Methods for Cancer Registries) lasts for one week and the second module (Introduction to Cancer Epidemiology) lasts for two weeks.

 All participants must be fluent in English, the working language of the course.

 Participants may take one or two modules and may return in different years to take different modules.